In This Article

 What Exactly Are the Restrictions?

-As of March 15, 2021, New York will now allow wedding receptions with up to 150 people, with a few restrictions.
-All weddings must be approved by local health departments.
-The guest count will be limited to either 150 people or 50 percent of the venue’s capacity, whichever capacity is smaller.
-Everyone on site must provide proof of a negative COVID-19 test.
+Effective March 15, 2021, New York will allow wedding receptions with up to 150 people, with a few restrictions.
+Local health departments must approve all weddings.
+The guest count will be limited to either 150 or 50 percent of the venue’s capacity, whichever capacity is smaller.
+Everyone on site must prove a negative COVID-19 test within 72 hours before the wedding or a rapid test within six hours.

 What Do Industry Experts Think?